tobias-zucali/jamstack-static-generated-app/README.md

   - pull requests with failed texts must not be merged to master
 - [ESLint](https://eslint.org/)
   - is interchangeable with other linting frameworks
-  - the rule set for linting is always open for discussion, but it must be consistent in the project
+  - the rule set for linting is up to the team, but it must be consistent
 - [GatsbyJS](https://www.gatsbyjs.org/)
-  - has a steep learning curve if you are not familiar with GraphQL but it worked perfectly as soon as I overcome this hurdle
+  - has a steep learning curve if you are not familiar with GraphQL but it works perfectly as soon as you overcome this hurdle
   - works best if you can query your data from a GraphQL service
   - works best if you have regular update cycles for new information (e. g. daily)
     - you could overcome this limitation by updating the data after loading the page and/or adding client routes for missing static pages.
 But this complicates things a lot.
     - if this limitation is not acceptable the next step would be server-side rendering instead of generating static pages (e. g. with [Next.js](https://nextjs.org/)), which makes server infrastructure much more complicated and introduces the danger of server-side runtime errors during rendering.